consugus/globantChallenge/README.md

 ![Postman](/images/postman.png)

-Se creará una colección con las peticiones:
-A new collection will be created with the requests
+A new collection will be created with the requests:

     * ITEMS
         * GET Items: returns the list of all item.